nativelibs4java/Scalaxy/README.md

 *Not in a usable state right now !*

-This is an experimental rewrite of [ScalaCL / Scalaxy](http://code.google.com/p/scalacl/) using Scala 2.10 and its powerful macro system.
+This is an experimental rewrite of [ScalaCL / Scalaxy](http://code.google.com/p/scalacl/) using Scala 2.10.0-M6 and its powerful macro system.

-Folder `OlderScalaVersions` targets Scala 2.10.0-M2, while folder `Kepler` targets Scala 2.10.0-M6 (broken right now).

 Key features:
 *   Natural expression of rewrite patterns and replacements that makes it easy to express rewrites